jduquennoy/Log4swift/README.md

 ### Formatters
 Formatters are attached to appenders.
 Their job is to modify the message to apply it a specific formatting before it is sent to its final destination.
 One formatter might be attached to multiple appenders.

-## Features
+## Some more details on features
 ### Mutliple appenders per logger
 One logger can have multiple appenders.
-You can for exemple define a logger that will log everything to the console, but that will also send error messages to a file for latter use.
+You can for exemple define a logger that will log everything to the console, but that will also log error messages to a file for latter use.

 ```
 let logger = Logger.getLogger("test.logger");